gtalarico/pyairtable/docs/source/migrations.rst

 ----------------

 * All functions and methods in this library have full type annotations that will pass ``mypy --strict``.
-  See the :ref:`types <Module: pyairtable.api.types>` module for more information on the types this library accepts and returns.
+  See the :mod:`pyairtable.api.types` module for more information on the types this library accepts and returns.

 batch_upsert has a different return type
 --------------------------------------------